-This will take you to a Places for Everyone site page, providing more detail about the PFE.
+This will take you to a Places for Everyone site page, providing more detail about Places for Everyone.
 You can access the map by clicking on the 'View the map' button.

 Image 2: The Places for Everyone homepage on MappingGM